Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Condom use

-In a study of HPV transmission, men who have sex with men (MSM), recently had anal sex, and never use condoms were more likely to be infected with oncogenic HPV strains than were those who always used condoms.
+In a study of HPV transmission, MSM, recently had anal sex, and never use condoms were more likely to be infected with oncogenic HPV strains than were those who always used condoms.
 However, the association was not statistically significant.

 Study Design: Case-control study. |